 From art classes to pottery and live model open studio sessions, there’s an activity for everyone at the museum.
 The museum also hosts community events; the Art, Bark + Brew event takes place in September, a family and dog-friendly community event with live music, food trucks, and craft beer.

 Don’t miss Friday Night Live, with live musical performances every month.
 Art on the Wabash is an annual regional juried art show at Tapawingo Park.
-The museum is open 7 days a week from 11 am to 4 pm and is one of the best free things to do in Lafayette, Indiana.
+The museum is open 7 days a week from 11 am to 4 pm and is one of our favorite free things to do.

 4. People’s Brewing Company

 Address: 2006 North 9th Street Lafayette, IN 47904